websanco/liferay-learn/docs/analytics-cloud/latest/en/workspace-data/managing-data-sources.md

 Note that this manage page will look different for a Salesforce data source or a CSV data source.

+## Deleting a Data Source

 If you choose to delete the data source, click the *Delete Data Source* button at the top right of the page.
 A new form will pop up to confirm your decision.
-Note, deleting the data source will delete all synced data.
+Note, deleting the data source will remove the connection and delete all synced data.